 What Is a Same-Day Business Loan?

 A same-day business loan is short-term financing that funds your business bank account the same business day you complete the application.
-The fastest deals wire in under 6 hours from approval; most clean applications submitted before 11am ET fund the same afternoon.
+Bay Street Lending shops same day business loan applications across 50+ funding partners with one soft credit pull, surfacing $10K–$2M offers that wire in as little as 6 hours — the fastest deals on file have funded under 6 hours from clean morning applications.
 The product is built around bank-statement underwriting — no tax returns, no business plan, no collateral review — which is the only structure that can realistically compress a small business funding cycle from weeks to hours.

 Worth being precise about the terminology: most "same-day business loans" are technically revenue-based working capital advances rather than traditional loans.
 A traditional term loan accrues interest over time on an outstanding balance; a revenue-based advance is a one-time purchase of future receivables with a fixed total payback.
 The legal distinction matters because the advance structure is what makes same-day funding possible — it bypasses the multi-week credit-committee underwriting that a true bank loan requires.
 For most business owners the practical experience is identical: you apply, you get approved, money hits your account the same day.